 - Have you been having any pain?
 If so, where?

 - Have you ever had kidney stones?
 How often do you get them?

 - Has anyone in your family been diagnosed with kidney disease?

 - Have you ever had a genetic test?

 The doctor will do some tests to get images of your kidneys and check them for cysts.
-He may start with an ultrasound, which uses sound waves to make a picture of the inside of your body.
-To look for cysts that are too small for an ultrasound to find, he could also use:
+They may start with an ultrasound, which uses sound waves to make a picture of the inside of your body.
+To look for cysts that are too small for an ultrasound to find, they could also use: